openconfig/gnsi/credentialz/README.md

   * always required
 * target's private key
   * always required
-* `${system_role_home}/.ssh/authorized_users` file for every system account.
+* `${system_role_home}/.ssh/authorized_principals` file for every system account.
 This file contains a list of principals to validate against for access to the system account.
-  * always required
+  * optional if AuthorizedPrincipalsCommand is used
   * used to authorize the `username` provided by a client to use this system account
 * `${system_role_home}/.ssh/authorized_keys` file for every system account
-  * always required
   * used to specify SSH keys that clients can use to use this system account

 ## Console access authentication